-Unlike some towns, Orangevale isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Orangevale are a mix of both white- and blue-collar jobs.
-Overall, Orangevale is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Orangevale who work in office and administrative support (13.76%), sales jobs (12.58%), and management occupations (11.42%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Orangevale is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Orangevale is a town of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Orangevale who work in office and administrative support (14.34%), sales jobs (13.01%), and management occupations (12.37%).

 Also of interest is that Orangevale has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Orangevale in 2010 was $31,241, which is upper middle income relative to California and the nation.
-This equates to an annual income of $124,964 for a family of four.
+The per capita income in Orangevale in 2010 was $32,267, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $129,068 for a family of four.
 However, Orangevale contains both very wealthy and poor people as well.

 The most common language spoken in Orangevale is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and Russian.